nginx/agent/docs/content/getting-started.md

 doctypes: ["task"]
 ---

-Follow these steps to configure and run Agent and a mock interface ("control plane") to which the Agent will report.
+Follow these steps to configure and run NGINX Agent and a mock interface ("control plane") to which the NGINX Agent will report.

-## Installing NGINX and Agent
+## Installing NGINX and NGINX Agent

-Follow steps in the [Installation]({{< relref "/installation.md" >}}) section to download, install, and run NGINX and Agent.
+Follow steps in the [Installation]({{< relref "/installation.md" >}}) section to download, install, and run NGINX and NGINX Agent.

-## Cloning the Agent Repository
+## Cloning the NGINX Agent Repository

-Run the following command in your development directory to clone the Agent source code from the GitHub repository.
+Run the following command in your development directory to clone the NGINX Agent source code from the GitHub repository.
 See [Cloning a GitHub Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) for additional help.

 ```bash
 git clone git@github.com:nginx/agent.git